jiyong-park/Data-Analytics-Job-Index/README.md

     4. Data Analytics Job Characteristics
         - 4.1 Salary
         - 4.2 Company Rating
-        - 4.3 Required Skills
-        - 4.4 Word Cloud for Job Descriptions
+        - 4.3 Word Cloud for Job Descriptions
-        - 4.5 Saving the job list as a csv file
+        - 4.4 Saving the job list as a csv file

 - This can be customized for any jobs or any locations in the United States.